epasch/MeshBot-Weather-Container/DEPLOYMENT.md

 # Deployment Guide

-This guide explains how to deploy the MeshbotWeatherContainer to Docker Hub and set up automated builds with GitHub Actions.
+This guide explains how to deploy the MeshBot-Weather-Container to Docker Hub and set up automated builds with GitHub Actions.

 ## Prerequisites